 Participants must agree not to begin, resume, or increase the dose of any form of cognitive training or cognitive-enhancing supplements until the end of the active intervention phase of the trial.
+Participants who stop taking a cognitive-enhancing supplement before being enrolled must complete 30 days of washout before beginning study procedures.
 Cognitive training is any non-pharmacological intervention that participants started intending to enhance their cognition.
 A cognitive-enhancing supplement is any non-prescription compound being taken by participants with the goal of enhancing their cognition.
-Beginning, resuming, or increasing the dose of cognitive training or cognitive-enhancing supplements will not result in a protocol deviation.
+Beginning, resuming, or increasing the dose of cognitive training or cognitive-enhancing supplements will result in a protocol deviation.